sgkertsos/ecommerce-site-assistant/README.md

 * ground-truth-data.csv

+5 questions are generated for each record in the **data.csv** file.

 You can generate the ground truth file again if you want by clicking on the **Click to generate ground truth data**.

 ![image info](./images/ground_truth_generation.png)